-We strive to act as responsible market leaders and to encourage processes that foster favourable and long-term change in the Russian business environment.
+We strive to act as responsible market leaders and to encourage processes that foster positive, lasting change in Russian business.

-- For many years, PwC has served as the official Knowledge Partner of the St Petersburg International Economic Forum.
-In this role, PwC has contributed to the development of international business and the Russian economy.
+- For many years PwC has served as the official Knowledge Partner of the St Petersburg International Economic Forum.
+In this role, PwC contributes to the development of international business and the Russian economy.

-We are actively engaged in the life of the local communities where we work.
+We are deeply involved in the lives of the local communities where we work.

-- In 2018, PwC Russia organised more than 220 career events for students and recent graduates.
+- In 2019 PwC Russia team organized more than 200 career events for students and recent graduates.
 As a result, more than 300 students and graduates joined PwC.

-- We cooperate with over 20 non-profit organisations in Moscow, Saint Petersburg, Kazan, Krasnodar, Rostov-on-Don, Voronezh, Novosibirsk and Ekaterinburg.
+- We cooperate with over 30 non-profit organizations in Moscow, St Petersburg, Kazan, Krasnodar, Rostov-on-Don, Voronezh, Novosibirsk and Ekaterinburg.

-- In 2018, we undertook and supported over 40 charitable projects in three areas: education, childhood and culture.
+- In 2019 we undertook and supported over 50 philanthropic projects in three areas: education, childhood and culture.

-- Over 600 PwC employees volunteered for charity and social projects in 2018, contributing a total of over 2,500 hours.
+- About 700 PwC employees volunteered for philanthropic and social projects in 2019.

-- In 2018, we further enhanced cooperation with our long-term partner non-profit organisations by extending the range of our pro bono advisory services.
-Approximately 80 PwC employees took part in these projects in 2018 by providing audit services and legal and tax advice.
+- In 2019 we deepened our cooperation with long-term partner non-profit organizations by extending the range of our pro bono advisory services.
+A great number of PwC employees acting as tax and legal consultants and auditors also take part in this programme.

 Diversity and engagement